 9. Anchor Bolts and Nuts.
 Ensure that each anchor bolt is steel conforming to ASTM F1554, Grade 55, and galvanized in accordance with 711.02. at least 2 inches (50 mm) beyond the threads.
 In lieu of a bent end, an anchor bolt with the lower end threaded and inserted into a steel plate of approved size and thickness which has been drilled and tapped to receive the anchor bolt may be furnished.
 Ensure that the nuts used with each anchor bolt are capable of developing the full strength of the anchor bolt.

+725.22 Plastic Caution Tape.
+Furnish tape that is an inert material, approximately 6 inches (150 mm) wide composed of polyethylene plastic, highly resistant to alkalis, acids or other chemical components likely to be encountered in soils.
+Furnish tape that is bright red with identifying printing “ELECTRIC” in black letters on one side only.
+Furnish tape in continuous rolls with the identifying lettering repeated continuously the full length of the tape.

 730 TRAFFIC SIGN AND SUPPORT MATERIAL